Wall Street tumbles as weak industrials add to dour mood

 “These are all destabilizing factors and sentiment may finally be caving under the weight of it all.”

-All 11 major S&P sectors were in the red, with the smallest losses posted by the defensive utilities SPLRCU, real estate .SPLRCR and consumer staples .SPLRCS indexes.
+All 11 major S&P sectors were in the red, with the smallest losses posted by the defensive utilities, real estate and consumer staples indexes.

-Energy stocks .SPNY fell 2.59 percent, the most among the S&P sectors, as oil prices fell after Saudi Arabia said it could supply more crude quickly if needed.
+Energy stocks fell 2.59 percent, the most among the S&P sectors, as oil prices fell after Saudi Arabia said it could supply more crude quickly if needed.
 [O/R]

 Chipmakers, which rely heavily on China for a significant portion of their revenue, leading the losses among tech stocks.
-All members of the Philadelphia semiconductor index .SOX were in the red, led by Nvidia’s 4.4 percent slide.
+All members of the Philadelphia semiconductor index were in the red, led by Nvidia’s 4.4 percent slide.

 However, all earnings report on the day were not disheartening.

-McDonald’s (MCD.N) rose 4.7 percent after it beat estimates for quarterly same-store sales as strong demand in international markets.
+McDonald’s rose 4.7 percent after it beat estimates for quarterly same-store sales as strong demand in international markets.

-Verizon (VZ.N) gained 2.8 percent after beating estimates for profit and net new phone subscribers.
+Verizon gained 2.8 percent after beating estimates for profit and net new phone subscribers.

 Declining issues outnumbered advancers for a 5.97-to-1 ratio on the NYSE and a 4.44-to-1 ratio on the Nasdaq.